wso2/docs-mi/en/docs/reference/mediators/iterate-mediator.md

 <tr class="even">
 <td><strong>Sequential Mediation</strong></td>
 <td><div class="content-wrapper">
 <p>This parameter is used to specify whether the split messages should be processed sequentially or not.
-The processing is carried based on the information relating to the sequence and endpoint specified in the <a href="#target-configuration">target configuration</a> .
+The processing is carried out based on the information relating to the sequence and endpoint specified in the <a href="#target-configuration">target configuration</a> .
 The possible values are as follows.</p>
 <ul>
 <li><strong>True</strong> : If this is selected, the split messages will be processed sequentially.
 Note that selecting <strong>True</strong> might cause delays due to high resource consumption.</li>
 <li><strong>False</strong> : If this is selected, the split messages will not be processed sequentially.
 This is the default value and it results in better performance.</li>